decipaliz/webview-pixi/README.md

 ## Comment

 This is a proof of concept to demonstrate that native webapps truly don't need Electron.
-Calling the OS's browser (or webkit in Linux's case) is way simpler and creates less space.
+Calling the OS's browser (or webkit in Linux's case) is way simpler and creates less bloat.

 For example, my GNU/Linux build of this app only takes around ~670K.
 Compare that with 300M+ builds of electron apps and the difference is insane.